ARH-MNAJS/AI-Interview/README.md

 ### CORS Issues

-The app automatically handles CORS by routing Ollama requests through `/api/ollama-proxy`.
-No additional configuration needed.
+The app now connects directly to your HTTPS Ollama server without any proxy overhead for optimal performance.

 ## 📁 Project Structure